Gastric Sleeve Dietary Advice

 The key understanding in moving from liquids onto solid food post the sleeve gastrectomy as recommended by your surgeon, is to assess if your sleeve is ready for the next stage.
 Ensure you can tolerate 1/2 metric cup within 15mins prior to progressing.
 Please be guided by what your surgeons preference is with respect to the timing on liquids onto a normal diet.

-You may consider a 12month program with lots of support.
+You may consider a 12month program with unlimited of support.
 For more details click here.